Are You Getting Enough Sleep?

 We sleep better when we move throughout the day, eat properly, and make time to disconnect from stimulating activities like work, news, and TV.
 Balancing passive overstimulation (often via digital devices) with active rest is crucial.
 Engage in hobbies, take walks, create art, play music, or connect with others.
 These activities not only enrich our lives but also help us process stress and build resilience through distraction, mastery and community building.
 Achieving better rest throughout the day prevents the need to collapse onto the couch each evening in exhaustion.

-As Peter Attia sums up well, “The overarching point here is that a good night of sleep may depend in part on a good day of wakefulness: one that includes exercise, some outdoor time, sensible eating (no late-night snacking), minimal to no alcohol, proper management of stress, and knowing where to set boundaries around work and other life stressors.”
+As Peter Attia sums it up well, “The overarching point here is that a good night of sleep may depend in part on a good day of wakefulness: one that includes exercise, some outdoor time, sensible eating (no late-night snacking), minimal to no alcohol, proper management of stress, and knowing where to set boundaries around work and other life stressors.”

 Sleep FAQ

 One of the biggest challenges people face in getting better sleep is confusing fact with fiction, sometimes relying on folk wisdom instead of science.
 Many of our preconceptions about sleep come from a period before modern science revealed many of its mysteries, such as what our brains do while we sleep.
-As we now know from fMRI scans, almost as much happens during sleep as during wakefulness!
+As we now know from fMRI scans that almost as much happens during sleep as during wakefulness!

-Here are some answers to the most common questions people have about sleep:
+Here are some answers to the most common questions people have about sleep.

 How much sleep do I need?